 In stark contrast, Turkmenistan appears almost sterile and there is nobody to be seen.
 Anywhere.

-That said, there are a number of beautiful marble buildings to observe when you are there.
-The city fails in comparison to Ashgabat, but if it is your first stop in Turkmenistan, like it was for us, than you will find it impressive.
+That said, there are many beautiful marble buildings to observe when you are there.
+The city fails in comparison to Ashgabat, but if it is your first stop in Turkmenistan like it was for us then you will find it impressive.

 The town also features a huge square that shows off a massive portrait of the president and a towering flag pole.
 At the center of the square is a massive portrait of the President, looking down over you as if to say, “I am watching you.”